perryofpeek/SqlToGraphite-core/README.md

 Sql2Graphite
 ============

-Windows service that can run SQL  Oracle and WMI Queries and post results to Graphite
+Windows service that can uses centralised configuration to execute various plugins e.g. SQL Oracle and WMI Queries and send the results to Graphite, this enables monitoring most systems in a windows envrionment.

 Licence
 =======